 It’s the obvious place to start, but it really shouldn’t be underappreciated or hurried as part of a transformation process.
 The objective of migration planning is to leverage automation to quickly assess your data and systems landscape, build upon those insights to develop a preferred project approach, define risks, understand resource requirements, and build a business case and budget.

 With assessments and planning, it’s always best to start with analyzing your application, data, data quality, and custom code landscapes before initiating a transition.
-Leveraging automated assessment technology (like Syniti’s Data Jumpstart technology) can rapidly provide an overview of your current situation and provide a framework for moving forward.
+Leveraging automated assessment technology (like Syniti’s Data Assessment Express technology) can rapidly provide an overview of your current situation and provide a framework for moving forward.
 This visibility should help you understand what work needs doing, where risks exist, what areas of your business could unlock the most value the fastest, and what project approach will align with your organizational goals.

 Understand data quality challenges